 Bruce Hopkins

 Bruce “Hoppo” Hopkins is the top man on Bondi Beach.
 He has been involved in many mass rescues over the past decade.
 He has the most number of resuscitations and body retrievals than any other lifeguard in the team.
-That is why he earned the title Australian Lifeguard of the Year in 2006.
+That is why he earned the title of Australian Lifeguard of the Year in 2006.
 This strong leader and well-respected lifeguard used to spend a lot of time in Bronte before serving Bondi Beach.

 Dean Gladstone